r3sist/ecc-calculations/README.md

 + In `$math` define expression without code marks \` \`
 + *%%%* adds vertical spacing.
-+ This block does not defines variable.
++ This block does not define variable.

 ### *txt* block